Earth Day is Every Day at the Army & Air Force Exchange Service

+The Exchange’s logistics operations, which includes the 14th-largest private retail fleet in the U.S. and 10 worldwide distribution centers, recycle nearly 300 gallons of oil, 1,100 tires and 300 batteries annually.
+Exchange fleet trucks are fitted with trailer skirts, aluminum wheels, automatic transmissions, self-inflating tires and optimized idle systems to increase efficiency and lower fuel consumption.
+State-of-the-art GPS helps optimize truck routes, reducing fuel usage and reducing “empty miles.”

+All these initiatives not only reduce the Exchange’s environmental impact but increase earnings that support critical on-installation Quality-of-Life programs such as outfitting 600,000 Warfighters at cost annually, providing school meal support for Department of Defense Education Activity facilities overseas and delivering needed services to locations impacted by natural disasters.
+In the last 10 years, the Exchange has provided $3.5 billion in earnings to these programs.

-The Army & Air Force Exchange Service makes it Earth Day every day with sustainability initiatives and environmentally friendly practices.
+Social-media-friendly version: The Army & Air Force Exchange Service makes it Earth Day every day with sustainability initiatives and environmentally friendly practices.
+Learn more: https://wp.me/p9Q7PG-2FJ

 |Date Taken: